 Whereas guitarists are typically playing more of a melodic role which is not necessarily directly related to the drum/rhythm section, the relationship between the drummer and bass is more crucial, with bassists often being taught to always pay attention to the timing of the kick drum.

-For that reason, hip-hop producers often spend hours EQing the bass and kick drum together so they sound as good as possible.
+For that reason, hip-hop producers often spend hours EQing the bass and kick drum together so they sound as cohesive as possible.

 7) Bass Guitar Frequencies Lie Between 50Hz and 200Hz